Supporting UB’s Historic Move Downtown

 Growing the local economy

-The new medical school is currently the largest medical education building under construction in the U.S.,* and one of the largest construction projects in Western New York.
-The new school will bring 2,000 UB students, faculty and staff to downtown Buffalo each day, providing a significant impact on the local economy.
+The new medical school was the largest medical education building under construction in the U.S.,* and one of the largest construction projects in Western New York.
+The new school brings 2,000 UB students, faculty and staff to downtown Buffalo each day, providing a significant impact on the local economy.